Helal-Chowdhury/OBJECT-DETECTION/README.md

 streamlit run ECG.py
 ```
 ## From Web UI

- - Select Signal
+ - upload image

-This will generate the prediction and the underlying plots for visualisation
+ - click the **Detect Object** button to detect the object